kierandidi/bioinformatics-course-hd/proteins/_posts/2023-01-30-introduction.md

 # Introduction - Why this course?

-You might be wondering why we introduced this course this year; the biochemistry courses worked already wel in the past.
+You might be wondering why we introduced this course this year; the biochemistry courses worked nicely in the past.
 Well, the world is changing and so are the contents of the curriculum.
 To dwell on this point a bit more, let's take a look at the biochemistry of today and tomorrow.

 * toc
 {:toc}